koderjoker/gsoc-internetarchive-2019/README.md

 ### Flattening the directory structure and cleaning up the repo
 I kickstarted my Google Summer of Code journey by focusing on flattening our directory structure, ensuring that all examples ran in storybook, closing resolved issues and helping out by reviewing and merging in pull requests pending pre gsoc to pave way for our upcoming tasks.
 To implement the same I became familiar with storybook and studied our pre existing components and their working.

-Along with the above a new component for the tracklist a volunteer was successfullly reviewed and merged in.
+Along with the above a new component for the tracklist a volunteer was successfully reviewed and merged in.
 I researched on the possibility of creating a separate component for our svgs as proposed by another volunteer, made an attempt for the same and discussed the pros and cons for the same in our user experience forum.

 Master issue